Yên Bái mutiny: Judicial measures

 The largest number of death penalties were handed down by the first Criminal Commission, which had convened at Yen Bay on 27 February, just 17 days after the attacks, to try those implicated in the mutiny and nearby insurrections.
 The Criminal Commission was actually a military court that held proceedings in makeshift chambers in the barracks.
 Some of the accused military personnel defended themselves on the reasoning that they had been "surprised and forced to take part in the insurrection".
 The other defendants, military or civilian, accepted full responsibility for all actions, including for those of the men under their command, while some others denied any involvement.
 Some mid-level leaders admitted to carrying out the actions in question but said that they did not constitute crimes but duties to the country or party and therefore did not constitute personal fault.
 Alternatively, they submitted that they were following orders and therefore not responsible.
 In contrast, Hoc described himself as a professional revolutionary and took responsibility for the entire campaign.
-He presented himself as the VNQDD leader and then gave a political speech about the VNQDD's objectives and why non-violent lobbying was ineffective, before being cut off by the presiding judge.
+He presented himself as the VNQDĐ leader and then gave a political speech about the VNQDD's objectives and why non-violent lobbying was ineffective, before being cut off by the presiding judge.
 At various times, the high-ranking VNQDD members mixed anti-colonial rhetoric based on anecdotes of prior anti-Chinese and anti-French warriors, with French history and political thought regarding civil rights, which according to Luong, showed the influence of French education on the political base of the VNQDD.
 He cited the examples of Hoc—who used terms such as equality and liberty repeatedly—and that of the sister of Hoc's fiancée, who said the colonial situation was unjust and inconsistent with the French esteem for Joan of Arc.
 Among the 87 people found guilty at Yen Bay, 46 were servicemen.
 Of those convicted, 39 were sentenced to death, five to deportation, 33 to life sentences of forced labour, nine to 20 years, and one to five years of forced labour.
 Among those condemned to death, 24 were civilians and 15 were servicemen.
 In a session of the Criminal Commission at Phu Tho, some defendants were sentenced to life exile in other French colonies for donating as little as 100 piasters to the cause, even though in some of these cases, the authorities admitted they could not prove the defendants were members of the VNQDD.